GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-03_time_series_clustering.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e10-03/unnamed-chunk-5-1.png)<!-- -->

 In this example, we derived three clusters of years with similar mean monthly air temperatures.
+The year 2010 forms a group on its own at the root of the dendrogram.